JoelRLL19/mms142-groupI-2023/README.md

 <p>In general, Augmented Reality (AR) holds significant promise for entering new markets, although it faces the tough requirement of providing accessible value propositions that are acceptable, even if not perfect, in some ways.
 AR's core revolutionary abilities to generate solutions within new dimensions will undoubtedly inspire society and drive further innovations, including sustainable ones.</p>

+<h2>Issues with AR</h2>
+<p>In the age of widespread technology use, the incorportation of Augmented Reality into our daily lives prompts
+concerns regarding its impact on health and safety.
+The continious engagements with screens facilitated by AR has the potential to contribute to various health issues, encompassing eye diseases, mental health disorders, and problems, related to posture.</p>
+<p>As individuals immerse themselves in augmented environments, there is a risk of overlooking their immediate physical
+surroundings.
+This is particularly evident during travel, where the use of AR navigation techniques may introduce distractions, leading to misjudgments of the speed of approaching vehicles, underestimations of reaction time, and inadvertent disregard for real-world hazards.</p>
+<p>The statement emphasizing that "<i>until something bad happens, you won't know you're at greater risk of harm</i>" underscores the critical need to comprehend and address the potential negative consequences of AR technology.</p>

 <h1>AR Consumption Revolution</h1>

 <p>In the landscape of technological advancement, the trajectory of augmented reality (AR) suggests its emergence as a mainstream medium with the potential to reshape marketing and management strategies.
 An intriguing question surfaces: Will AR render existing physical products and services obsolete?
 Philipp A. Rauschnabel's article embarks on a comprehensive exploration of AR marketing, drawing insights from four extensive studies involving over 2,000 respondents.
 The primary focus is to uncover consumer attitudes towards holographic AR substitutes for tangible products (Rauschnabel, 2021).</p>